 Coronal mass ejections are important, because when they impact earth, they cause wild fluctuations in the earth's magnetic field, which can cause a blackout of radio propagation while these fluctuations are happening.
 They also charge the upper ionosphere with additional ions, which can support propagation of six meter signals on occasion.
 They cause auroral displays, which, for hams in high enough latitudes, can support six meter propagation by bouncing signals off of the auroral curtains.
 It is the coronal mass ejection that, if strong enough, can wreak havoc on earth by causing fluctuating magnetic fields that induce voltage into long power lines and telephone lines, resulting in power blackouts and damage to power distribution equipment and telephone switches.
 Widespread service interruptions can be the result.

-The wedge-shaped image in the center shows a wedge-shaped sector of the solar system as seen edge-on, perpendicular to the plane of the sun's rotational equator, which is the horizontal line in the center.
+The wedge-shaped image in the center shows a wedge-shaped sector of the solar system as seen edge-on, perpendicular to the plane of the sun's rotational equator as seen in the spiral image to its left.
+The plane of the spiral is therefore the centerline of the wedge.
 Only those conditions actually lying in the plane that includes earth, are shown.
 The sun is on the left, at the apex, and the earth is yellow-filled circle in the center of the pie-slice.
 Above the earth (north) is above the center line, and below the earth (south), is below the center line.
 CMEs which originate at high solar latitudes tend to miss the earth, because they will pass above or below the earth, and will be seen to do so in this pie-wedge.

-The rectangular image on the right represents the view of space as seen from the sun, projected as a rectangle, with the earth-direction in the center, with the solar north on the left, and the solar south on the right.
-The distance from the sun for which the data is shown is the earth distance.
-Top and bottom represent the solar longitude directly opposite earth.
+The rectangular image on the right represents the surface of a cylinder, as seen from the sun, but at the distance of earth, and projected as a rectangle, with the earth-direction in the center, and with the solar north on the left, and the solar south on the right.
+Top and bottom edges of the rectangle represent the solar longitude directly opposite earth.
 The angular momentum imparted by the solar rotation is what causes the image to progress from bottom to top.
+The wavy white line is the magnetic "sheath" (boundary between magnetic north and magnetic south of the interplanetary magnetic field), and when earth passes through it, the "Bz component" - the IMF field polarity with respect to earth - flips from negative to positive or vice versa, with the effects on propagation as described above

-For a CME to impact earth, it has to be seen to be doing so in both the left (circular) and center (pie wedge) images.
-If you hear in the news of a giant coronal mass ejection, you can check this image to see if it is actually going to impact earth, and get a sense for how significant it will be.
+For a CME to impact earth, it has to be seen to be doing so in both the left (circular) and center (pie wedge) images, as well as blasting the earth in the center of the rectangle at right.
+This image is updated whenever a significant CME occurs, so if you hear in the news of a giant coronal mass ejection, you can check this image to see if it is actually going to impact earth, and get a sense for how significant it will be.
+Experience with it will teach you how significant a CME impact is going to be as seen on this image.

 This plot records the last 48 hours of solar radiation in wavelength bands that are of critical importance to hams, as detected by the Celias/SEM sensor on the SOHO spacecraft, and plotted by the University of Maryland.
 The usefulness of this plot is principally in noting trends - rising or falling.

 The upper line, in red, is the most important.
 It shows the whole-disk radiation from the sun of the ultraviolet radiation in the 304 angstrom wavelength band.
 Anecdotal observations by hams indicate that the trend on the upper chart seems to predict conditions three to four days ahead, so if the general trend on this chart is trending up, it indicates improving band conditions over the next few days, and conversely, a generally falling trend line indicates band conditions will be deteriorating.
-The blue line on the lower graph shows the aggregate irradiance level in the entire band of 1-500 angstroms (from X-rays through ultraviolet), and this wavelength band is of considerable importance to hams, as it is also responsible for considerable F2 layer ionization.
+The blue line on the lower graph shows the aggregate irradiance level in the entire band of 1-500 angstroms (from X-rays through ultraviolet), and this wavelength band is of considerable importance to hams, as it is also responsible for about half of F2 layer ionization, improving conditions in the upper HF bands (20m.-10m.) but at certain wavelengths, also ionizing the D-layer, raising absorption levels, especially in the lower bands (160m.-30m.).
 If this line is trending down, but the 304a line is trending up, band conditions should be improving, and vice versa.
 Jagged upward jumps indicate radiation from flares, and an upward jump at the far right end of the graph means that a flare is in progress, and may lead to a blackout on HF due to D-layer absorption caused by a jump in X-ray radiation.
 That should be evident on the D-layer absorption map, above.
 High but quiet levels on this chart can mean enhanced band conditions in morning and late afternoon, but with generally poor conditions at high noon on mid-path locations.

 © 2013, Scott Bidstrup, all rights reserved.
 Todos derechos reservados.